cwi-dis/VRTstatistics/scripts/readme.md

 ```

 The plotter has options to save to file, select the X axis, more.
 Use `--help` to see the options.

+## Performance testing guidelines

+Writing this down here because I keep forgetting.

+The `getlogs-jitter.sh` script shows some graphs after getting the data and processing it that help you judge whether the data makes sense.

+1. First graph is points per cloud.
+Ensure that this has the shape you expect, given the prerecorded stream you think you've selected, or however the subject moved in front of the camera.
+2. Second graph is latencies, end-to-end and from different components.
+Eyeball and apply common sense.
+3. Framerates per component.
+You may have to zoom in because of outliers.
+Check these confirm to what you think you've selected.
+4. Dropped frames per second, per component.
+If they're not all zeroes you should be able to come up with a good reason why not.

+   **Note** if you get serious frame dropping somewhere on the sender side your sender hardware is not powerful enough.
+Lowering framerate or pointcount is the only option.
+5. Timestamp progression in source capturer and destination receiver.
+Should be linear upsloping lines with sender ahead of receiver.